 We make our Thai red curry as a one pot dish, but if you do not live in a van like us, you could cook things separately and combine when it’s time to eat.
 However, for our one pot version of this recipe, here are the instructions of how to cook it.

 Cook your meat of choice.
-When the meat is almost fully cooked, add roughly 3-5 big shakes of curry powder.
 If you decide to skip protein, you can skip ahead to the next step.

 Next come all the veggies.
 We love to include lots of colorful veggies including bell peppers, a green and/or a red, and zucchini.
 We chop them up into bite size bits, but you can also spiralize the zucchini to use that as your “carb” instead of using rice or noodles later on.